mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

 * **success**: when the email is successfully sent
 * **failure**: when an error occurs while trying to send the email \(this can be any kind of error, wrong email address, Sendgrid API down, etc.\)

-To add this information into your Service, you can replace the `tasks: {}` in your `mesg.yml` file with the following:
+To add this information into your Service, add the following definition in the `mesg.yml` file:

 ```yaml
 tasks: